Sudhakar-09/spring-scheduling-demo/README.md

 Executes the task after a fixed delay following the completion of the previous task.

-**Real-World Example:** A food delivery app sends follow-up order confirmation messages after a customer places an order, ensuring the notification isn't sent too quickly before order processing starts.

-**Use Case:** Cleaning up temporary files after processing a batch job.
+**Real-World Examples:**
+- A social media app schedules notifications a few minutes after a post is uploaded.
+- Sending delivery status updates after verifying the shipment status.
+- Clearing cache files after a user logs out of an application.
+- Sending payment confirmation emails a few minutes after a transaction.

 **Example:**